-To improve the time to diagnosis and treatment, the National Vulvodynia Association has partnered with medical experts in women’s health – gynecologists, family practitioners, physical therapists, and nurses – to develop an accredited women’s health CME/CE tutorial on vulvodynia.
+To improve the ability of health care providers to correctly diagnose and treat vulvodynia, the National Vulvodynia Association has partnered with medical experts in women’s health – gynecologists, family practitioners, physical therapists, and nurses – to develop an accredited women’s health CME/CE tutorial on vulvodynia.

 Because vulvodynia symptoms mimic those of common vulvovaginal infections and there are typically no visible abnormalities, adolescents and women with vulvodynia are often misdiagnosed.
 It can take many months or even years to be properly diagnosed.
 Research shows that many women often see 3-5 providers before receiving an accurate diagnosis, leading to increased pain and emotional distress, and impaired quality of life.

 This women’s health CME was developed for those who routinely care for women and adolescent girls.
 It covers prevalence, symptoms, differential diagnosis and treatment options.

 Upon completion of the tutorial, the participant should be able to:

 - Recognize vulvodynia as a prevalent, misdiagnosed, and under-researched chronic pain disorder affecting millions of women and adolescent girls